lenapan/11_Dynamic_README.md_generator/README.md

 You can quickly and easily create a README file by using a command-line application to generate one.
 This allows the project creator to devote more time to working on the project.

 Your task is to create a command-line application that dynamically generates a professional README.md file from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer).
-Review the [Good README Guide](../../01-HTML-Git-CSS/04-Important/Good-README-Guide/README.md) as a reminder of everything that a high-quality, professional README should contain.

 The application will be invoked by using the following command:

 ```bash
 node index.js
 ```

 ## User Story